MACP Control Plane — Architecture

 LayerDirectoryResponsibility

-Projectionsrc/projection/Applies canonical events to build UI read models
+Projectionsrc/projection/Applies canonical events to build UI read models (versioned)

 Storagesrc/storage/Drizzle repository per entity

-DBsrc/db/Drizzle client as @Global NestJS module
+DBsrc/db/Drizzle client as @Global NestJS module, programmatic migrations

-Contractssrc/contracts/TypeScript interfaces
+Contractssrc/contracts/TypeScript interfaces for execution and events

-DTOssrc/dto/Request/response validation
+DTOssrc/dto/Request/response validation with class-validator

-Errorssrc/errors/Error codes, exception classes, global filter
+Errorssrc/errors/Error codes, AppException, global filter

 Run State Machine